Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

-The assignment matrix for a given tile is determined by including the Ansatz gates that belong to that tile (with all parameters set to $0$).
-Since each tile has four qubits, we need to prepare only $16$ different computational basis states on the QPU for every tile to determine the transition probabilities (with a sufficient amount of shots for each).
-Moreover, since tiles that lie in the same column in the tUPS Ansatz have no overlapping qubits, we can prepare and measure the $16$ computational basis states for each of those tiles in parallel.
-For the example in Fig. \ref{fig:tups}, this means that we determine $\mathbf{A}_{t_1}$ and $\mathbf{A}_{t_2}$ from the same probability vectors.
-Since there are two columns in a layer (for systems comprised of $6$ or more qubits), and since we assume that gate noise is the same across layers, we need to execute only $32$ different quantum circuits to construct all tile assignment matrices for arbitrary layers and depth.
+The confusion matrix for a given tile is determined by including only the part of the Ansatz that belongs to that tile as given by Eq.~\eqref{eq:tile} (note that this reduces to the identity when the variational parameters are all zero).
+Since each tile has four qubits in the tUPS Ansatz, we need to prepare only $16$ different computational basis states on the QPU for every tile, i.e., $16$ different circuits, to determine the transition probabilities (with a sufficient amount of shots for each).
+Moreover, since tiles that lie in the same column in the tiled Ansatz have no overlapping qubits, we can prepare and measure the computational basis states for each of those tiles in parallel.
+For the example in Fig.~\ref{fig:tups}, this means that we determine $\mathbf{A}_{t_1}$ and $\mathbf{A}_{t_2}$ from the same probability vectors.
+Since there are two columns in a layer (for systems comprised of $6$ or more qubits), and because of the layer approximation, we need to execute only $32$ different quantum circuits to construct all tile confusion matrices for arbitrary layers and depth.
 We now explain how readout noise fits in this picture.